MegEngine/ICD/pytorch_release/README.md

 ```

 ### Write distillation configs:
-The key is how to write a config for distillation, we will show two examples:
+To introduce how to write a config for distillation, let's see two examples:

 **If teacher model is released by detectron2 officially:**

-We can load checkpoint from detectron2 model_zoo API, we will set `MODEL_LOAD_OFFICIAL=True` and use the corresponding config file.
+You can load checkpoint from detectron2 model_zoo API, set `MODEL_LOAD_OFFICIAL=True` and use the corresponding config file.
 You may also set `WEIGHT_VALUE` to the desired number.

 ```
 MODEL: